How to talk about mental health over 65 if you struggle to open up

 Have empathy for yourself

 “Have empathy and compassion for yourself.
-We understand it’s difficult to even start thinking about talking about or exploring these areas,” says Beck.
+We understand it’s difficult to even start thinking about talking about or exploring these areas,” says Back

 “However it is so important to talk.
 A previous supervisor of mine said, when we suppress our feelings and bury them, we bury them alive – so they are always going to keep coming back to haunt and grab hold of us.